tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 Let's start we the fact that we are using CIA as a means to gauge impact.
 The lack of granularity in the metrics can present a challenge for achieving accurate CIA values.

 Next, the fact that everyone has different risk thresholds can lead to different interpretations of impact.

+## Other Scoring Specs

+EPSS takes complexity and how the vulnerability is being exploited into account.
+So does VPR, which is maintained by tenable.
+I personally like VPR.

+SVCC is a cost based risk scoring.

+## CVSS v4

+Let's dig into CVSS <a href="https://docs.google.com/document/d/1qmmk9TQulW9d1cuipu_ziXDX0pUswbZ1WSQyynHbvKU/edit">v4 working items.</a>

+### Threat Metric Group
+Temporal Metric Group is replaced with Threat Metric Group as the SIG focuses on the importance of using Threat Intelligence for accurate scoring.
+An additional Threat Intelligence metric has been purosed.
+On top of that, there is pending removal of Report Confidence and Remediation Level metrics.
+Any previous temporal exploitability metrics should go into base.

+### Environmental
+Representation of vendor-supplied Severity/Impact scoring within CVSS standard.
+This is interesting because Security requirements reflect asset importance, whereas vendor-supplied Severity reflects the vendor’s risk level.
+Lastly, we would still need an industry or regulatory defined risk level to get full context of Environmental Impacts.

+The working items mentions the “Towards Improving CVSS.” whitepaper at the end and acknowledges a shift needed to focus on deciding response priority, which is more like risk than severity.